The program of the symposium

 Monday 1st and Tuesday 2nd October 2007

-The Shoah Memorial, in partnership with the Center of High Studies on the Holocaust and the Washington Holocaust Memorial (USHMM), the association Yahad-In Unum and the Central European History Center of the university Paris IV Sorbonne, organizes an international symposium dedicated to new resources and the latest research on the Holocaust in Ukraine.
-Numerous historical analyses presented by the greatest specialists will address all aspects of this period in history: the perp tration of crimes, collaboration and local actions, documentary resources, material evidence and mock-ups, the fate of the Jews and other groups of victims including their history, their actions, their resistance, as well as the historical memory and its representation.
+The Holocaust Memorial Museum, in partnership with the Center of the High Schools on the Holocaust of the Washington Holocaust Memorial (USHMM), the Yahad-In Unum association, and the Central European History Center of the University of Paris IV, Sorbonne, is organizing an international symposium dedicated to new resources and the latest research on the Holocaust in Ukraine.
+Numerous historical analyses by leading historians will address all aspects of this part of history: the perp tration of crimes, collaboration and local actions, documentary resources, documentary evidence, and modeling. the fate of Jews and other groups of victims, including their history, their actions, their resistance, as well as the historical memory and its representation.

 With the support of Jay Stein, the Morris Family Foundation, the Victor Pinchuk Foundation (Ukraine) and the Foundation for the Holocaust.